omniscientjs/omniscientjs.github.io/_tutorials/02-editing-basic-tutorial-creating-list-with-live-filtering-jsx-edition.md

 ## Summary

 This has been a introductory tutorial for how we can use Omniscient and React to make applications.
-The application we created in this tutorial was fairly naive and doesn't face all the problems of real life use-cases.
-It is very rare we can have code as clean and small as this, but this shows, at the most basic level, how we can reason about a component based, top-down rendered, efficient UI.

-It can be challenging at first to switch out our "traditional" way of designing JavaScript software, and having a loop that iterates every time we make a small change.
-It also might seem like this would be slow and suboptimal, by far, but the smart implementation of React and the reference checks of Omniscient and Immutable.js will actually allow us to create fast, responsive applications.
-You can see more [example source codes on Github](https://github.com/omniscientjs/omniscientjs.github.io/tree/master/examples) or [try them out on the Omniscient homepage](http://omniscientjs.github.io/examples).
-On the Omniscient homepage, you can also see how the immutable structure state is changing over the course of the application in real time.
+The application we created in this tutorial, was fairly naïve and doesn't face the problems of real life.
+It is very rare we can have code as clean and small as this, but this shows, at the most basic level, how we can reason about a component based, top-down rendered, UI.
+It can be challenging at first, to switch out our "normal" way of designing Javascript software, and having a loop that iterates everytime we make a small change.
+It also might seem like this would be slow and un-optimized, but the smart implementation of React and the reference checks of Omniscient and Immutable.js will actually allow us to create fast, responsive, applications.
+You can see more examples and try them out live [in the Playground](http://omniscientjs.github.io/playground/).

-If you have any comments on this architecture, think this is a horrible idea, or simply have questions about Omniscient, you can reach out on [Github issues](https://github.com/omniscientjs/omniscient/issues) or ping us at Twitter: [@mikaelbrevik](https://twitter.com/mikaelbrevik) and [@torgeir](https://twitter.com/torgeir).